Avanade/Beef/docs/Entity-Operation-Config.md

 **`autoImplement`** | The operation override for the `Entity.AutoImplement`.
 Valid options are: `Database`, `EntityFramework`, `Cosmos`, `OData`, `None`.
 Defaults to `Entity.AutoImplement`.
 The corresponding `Entity.AutoImplement` must be defined for this to be enacted.
 Auto-implementation is applicable for all `Operation.Type` options with the exception of `Custom`.
 `dataEntityMapper` | The override for the data entity `Mapper`.
 Used where the default generated `Mapper` is not applicable.
 `dataExtensions` | Indicates whether the `Data` extensions logic should be generated.
 Defaults to `Entity.DataExtensions`.
+`dataTransaction` | Indicates whether a `System.TransactionScope` should be created and orchestrated at the `Data`-layer.
+Where using an `EventOutbox` this is ignored as it is implied through its usage.
 `databaseStoredProc` | The database stored procedure name used where `Operation.AutoImplement` is `Database`.
 Defaults to `sp` + `Entity.Name` + `Operation.Name`; e.g. `spPersonCreate`.
 `cosmosContainerId` | The Cosmos `ContainerId` override used where `Operation.AutoImplement` is `Cosmos`.
 Overrides the `Entity.CosmosContainerId`.
 `cosmosPartitionKey` | The C# code override to be used for setting the optional Cosmos `PartitionKey` used where `Operation.AutoImplement` is `Cosmos`.
 Overrides the `Entity.CosmosPartitionKey`.